D. C. Stephenson: Murder of Madge Oberholtzer

 Stephenson had bitten her many times during his attack, and witnesses said it appeared as if she had been "chewed by a cannibal."
-The attending doctor described her condition included a very significant bite on her breast.
+The attending doctor described her condition as including a deep bite on her breast.
 He later testified that the bite wounds which Stephenson inflicted on her were the leading contributor to her death due to a staph infection that eventually reached her lungs.
 The doctor also testified that she could have been saved if she had been given medical attention sooner.
 In her dying declaration, Oberholtzer claimed that Stephenson had refused to give her medical attention unless she agreed to marry him first.
 The jury convicted Stephenson of second-degree murder on November 14, 1925, on its first ballot.
 Stephenson was sentenced to life in prison on November 16, 1925.

-After his conviction, Governor Edward L. Jackson refused to grant Stephenson clemency or commute his sentence.
-On September 9, 1927, Stephenson released lists of public officials who were or had been on the Klan payroll.
+After the conviction, Governor Jackson refused to grant Stephenson clemency or commute his sentence.
+Stephenson retaliated by releasing secret lists of public officials who had received Klan payments or bribes.
 The Indianapolis Times interviewed Stephenson and proceeded with an extended investigation of the Klan's political ties.
-(The Times won a Pulitzer Prize for Public Service for its investigative reporting.)
+(The Times won the 1928 Pulitzer Prize for Public Service for its investigative reporting.)
 This publicity and the state's crackdown on Klan activity sped up the decline of the organization by the end of the 1920s.
-The KKK suffered a dramatic nationwide loss of reputation and its membership rapidly fell from 5 million in 1925; few Klan members were counted in the organization's former Midwestern stronghold soon after.
+The KKK suffered a dramatic nationwide loss of reputation and its membership rapidly fell from 5 million in 1925; few Klan members remained in the organization's former Midwestern stronghold.

-The state filed indictments against Governor Jackson; George V. "Cap" Coffin, chairman of the Marion County Republican Party; and attorney Robert I. Marsh, charging them with conspiring to bribe former Governor Warren McCray.
+The state filed indictments against top politicians including Governor Jackson; George V. "Cap" Coffin, chairman of the Marion County Republican Party; and attorney Robert I. Marsh, charging them with conspiring to bribe Governor Warren McCray.
 The mayor of Indianapolis, John Duvall, was convicted and sentenced to jail for 30 days (and barred from political service for four years).
 Some Republican commissioners of Marion County resigned from their posts after being charged with accepting bribes from the Klan and Stephenson.